Business Phone Options: Landline vs VoIP vs Virtual

 Making the Right Choice for Your Business

-The telephone for business debate comes down to this: VoIP works best for most small businesses in 2026.
+The business phone options debate comes down to this: VoIP works best for most small businesses in 2026.
 It's cheaper than landlines, more feature-rich than virtual numbers, and scales as you grow.

 But the phone system you choose is only half the equation.
 The other half is whether someone answers when customers call.
 Our data from thousands of calls shows that three out of four calls go unanswered.
 That problem costs businesses far more than any monthly phone bill.